Yurii-Kavuza/goit-markup-hw-06/README.md

 # goit-markup-hw-05
-The GoIT repository for the fifth homework
+The GoIT repository for the sixth homework